1970 Bhola cyclone: Government response

-In the ten days following the cyclone, one military transport aircraft and three crop-dusting aircraft were assigned to relief work by the Pakistani central government.
+In the ten and a half days following the cyclone, one military transport aircraft and three crop-dusting aircraft were assigned to relief work by the Pakistani central government.
 The central government said it was unable to transfer military helicopters from West Pakistan as the Indian government did not grant clearance to cross the intervening Indian territory, a charge the Indian government denied.
-By November 24, the central government had allocated a further US$116 million to finance relief operations in the disaster area.
-President Khan arrived in Dhaka to take charge of the relief operations on November 24.
+By 24 November, the central government had allocated a further US$116 million to finance relief operations in the disaster area.
+Khan arrived in Dhaka to take charge of the relief operations on 24 November.
 The governor of East Pakistan, Vice Admiral S. M. Ahsan, denied charges that the armed forces had not acted quickly enough and said supplies were reaching all parts of the disaster area except for some small pockets.

-A week after the cyclone's landfall, President Khan conceded that his government had made "slips" and "mistakes" in its handling of the relief efforts.
-He said there was a lack of understanding of the magnitude of the disaster.
-He also said that the 1970 general election slated for December 7 would take place on time, although eight or nine of the worst affected districts might experience delays, denying rumours that the election would be postponed.
+Khan said there was a lack of understanding of the magnitude of the disaster.
+He also said that the 1970 general election slated for 7 December would take place on time, although eight or nine of the worst affected districts might experience delays, denying rumours that the election would be postponed.

 As the conflict between East and West Pakistan developed in March 1971, the Dhaka offices of the two government organisations directly involved in relief efforts were closed for at least two weeks, first by a general strike and then by a ban on government work in East Pakistan by the Awami League.
 Relief work continued in the field, but the long-term planning was curtailed.